johnwesleyquintero/wesgem/README.md

-# 💎 WesGem v0.1 — Skill-Based Casino Prototype
+# 🎰 Project Super Ace — High-Volatility Slot Prototype

-**WesGem** is a legal, skill-driven casino-style web game built using **Vite + React + TypeScript + Tailwind**.
+**Project Super Ace** is a casino-style web game modeled after modern, high-engagement slots.
+Built with **Vite + React + TypeScript + Tailwind**, it serves as a robust prototype for exploring the mechanics of digital entertainment and volatility.
-It’s not gambling — it’s an experiment in **fair play, probability, and pattern recognition** wrapped in a gem-spinning experience.

-This project marks the **first phase** of our long-term goal:
+This project represents a strategic pivot from a skill-based concept to a pure, high-volatility entertainment engine.
-> “To create a sovereign, transparent, and skill-first gaming system that rewards precision, not chance.”
+> “To build a sovereign, transparent, and high-engagement gaming system that masters the mathematics of excitement.”

 ---